rdbch/COVID-19-Forecast/README.md

 ### Reccurent predictor

 ![RNN_predictor](assets/images/rnn.gif)
 A naive model based of reccurent cells us implied.
 For the exact implementation of the model, please consider taking a look at [basic_recurrent_predictor.py](core/networks/basic_recurrent_predictor.py).

 The predictor was only trained on the neareast neighbours.
 To limit the growth, an unsupervised loss is used for smoothing out the long term prediction.

 ## Results
+Below are the graphs for the results obtained for confirmed cases (left) and fatalities (right) of an country with and advanced disease spread and another with an average one.
+The predicted output represents a period of 60 days.
+The used data was last updated on ```26.04.2020``` .

 ### Italy

 <img src="assets/images/italy_deaths.png"></img> <img src="assets/images/italy_confirmed.png" ></img>